 Spending money on items you need or know you’ll enjoy and use frequently feel good.
 Looking at a treadmill that’s collecting dust or has become a hanging closet does not feel good!

 #31 – Negotiate lower rates on your credit card bills

 This may not be easy for those who shy away from confrontation, myself included.
 Here a few tips to get you moving.

 - Remember you don’t know the person on the other end of the line and probably never will.

 - Prepare ahead of time and do any research you may need to so you’re ready to negotiate.

 - Pick up the phone and just dial the number already.
 Stop looking for reasons to delay calling.
 This is making the anxiety worse – I promise!

 It’s exactly what it sounds like.
 Challenge yourself not to spend any unnecessary money for a certain length of time.
 For a successful challenge, make sure to have some fun and valuable activities planned ahead of time.

 Get Started Saving Today With These Money Saving Tips

-Saving money can mean making some tough decisions.
+Learning how to save money fast can mean making some tough decisions.
 Hopefully, these money saving tips make it easier for you to get started unlocking your full savings potential.